Is bacon bad for you?

-Over the last few years, the news headlines have focused on the health implications of eating red and processed meat.
+Over the last few years, the news headlines have drawn attention to the potential health implications of eating red and processed meat.
 But should we really be worried about tucking into the occasional bacon sarnie?
 Is there evidence that we should switch to buying nitrate-free products?
 We asked dietitian Emer Delaney to explain the research behind the headlines and separate fact from fiction.

-What is the latest research into processed meats and cancer?
+What does the research say about processed meats and cancer?

 WHO defines processed meats as products that have undergone salting, curing, fermentation or smoking to enhance flavour or improve preservation.
 This includes products like bacon, salami, hot dogs, ham and corned beef.
 WHO found that eating 50g of processed meats a day would increase the risk of developing bowel cancer by 18% over a lifetime – a statistic that increases with the amount of processed meat eaten.
 In fact, recent research found that people eating around 76g of red and processed meats a day had an increased risk of developing bowel cancer compared to those who ate only about 21g a day.

-As a result, the NHS recommends limiting intake of red and processed meats to 70g per day, which is the average daily consumption in the UK – although you may choose to eat less.
+As a consequence, the current NHS recommendations suggest limiting your intake of red and processed meats to 70g per day, which is the average daily consumption in the UK – although you may choose to eat less.

 What are nitrates and what do they do?